Chapter 5. COM Servers

 6};

-The default DECLARE_AGGREGATABLE
+The default DECLARE_AGGREGATABLE macro

-defines a creator class, of type CComCreator2
+defines a creator class, of type CComCreator2, that it

 uses to create instances of your class.
 This creator class creates